Cyril Palmer: Career

 Palmer wrote over fifteen children's books in his lifetime, the last of which being A Time To Say Goodbye (2006).
 Primarily set in the Jamaican countryside, his children's book received critical acclaim for their "craftsmanship and sympathetic humour".
 He also wrote an adult novel titled A Broken Vessel (1960).

 Later years and death

 Palmer emigrated to Canada in 1974, where he remained an active writer and teacher.
 He died on 16 June 2013 in Mississauga, Canada, and was survived by his wife and their three children.

 Recognition

 In 1977, for his contributions to Jamaican literature, Palmer was awarded the Certificate of Merit by the Jamaican Reading Association.
-The same year, he was awarded the Silver Musgrave Medak for Literature from the Institute of Jamaica.
+The same year, he was awarded the Silver Musgrave Medal for Literature from the Institute of Jamaica.
 In 1999, Canadian High Commissioner praised Palmer for being "the master of the rural Caribbean tale for any readership, adult or juvenile".